 Investing can be fairly complicated, even when you try to keep things simple.
-Follow the standard advice, and you’ll probably do all right – stick with low cost index funds and ETFs, and you’ll not only own a slice of the market, you will control your expenses, which leaves more money in your pocket and helps your nest egg grow more quickly.
+Follow the standard advice, and you’ll probably do all right – stick with low-cost index funds and ETFs, and you’ll not only own a slice of the market, but you will also control your expenses, which leaves more money in your pocket and helps your nest egg grow more quickly.
 This advice, by itself, isn’t hard to follow.
 But things quickly become more complicated as your portfolio grows.

 How do you manage your investments when you have a Traditional or a Roth IRA with one firm, a 401k in another location, and some taxable investments in yet another brokerage account?
 It’s not uncommon for investors to have funds in half a dozen locations.
 This becomes cumbersome when balancing your portfolio and paying attention to which investments you should keep in which account (tax-efficiency can have a huge effect on your portfolio).

 Thankfully, technology has come to the rescue.
 Enter FutureAdvisor, a company that offers a free Portfolio Analysis tool, as well as a managed investment advisory service.
 They are similar in some ways, to Personal Capital (though there is a market and a need for both of these companies).
 Let’s take a look at what FutureAdvisor offers, and why you should give their free portfolio analysis tool a spin.